rw-hsma-fpga/microblaze-elf-into-bit/README.md

 ### Installation ###

-The ***xsct*** console in Vitis IDE opens in a default path dependent on the OS, from which you could call the Tcl directly:
+The ***xsct*** console inside Vitis IDE opens in a default path dependent on the OS, from which you can source a Tcl script directly:
 **Linux:** Copy **ELFintoBIT.tcl** into your home path, e.g. ```/home/thisuser```
 **Windows:** Copy **ELFintoBIT.tcl** into your ```%XILINX_VITIS%/bin``` path, e.g. ```C:/Xilinx/Vitis/2024.2/bin```